scottyschup/ruby-curriculum/w1d4/blocks.md

 ```

 What's the difference between a block and a `Proc`?
 A block is the
-Ruby code you write; Ruby then creates an object that will store your
+Ruby code you write; it is not a real Ruby object.

-block so that you can call it later, a `Proc`.
-You can create a `Proc` object
+Ruby will create an object that will store your block so that you can
-yourself:
+call it later, a `Proc`.
+You can create a `Proc` object yourself:

 ```ruby
 my_proc = Proc.new { "Hey, friend!" }